dingneurology/a4learn-plasma-amyloid-analysis/README.md

 - ROC analysis
 - combined model analysis
 - figure generation
+- Replication(HABS-HD)
+-
 ## Note
-The original A4/LEARN data are controlled-access and are not included in this repository.
+The original A4/LEARN and HABS-HD data are controlled-access and are not included in this repository.